Tips for Lower Backache

 – What makes the low back pain worse?

 – What back pain care and methods have been tried in the past?

 – Have you experienced other episodes of lower back pain?

 The doctor will undertake a physical exam to assess nerve function and motion in the lower back of the patient.
-Certain diagnostic studies, including an x-ray will be recommended to assess the anatomy of the patient’s spine in detail.
+Certain diagnostic studies, including an X-ray will be recommended to assess the anatomy of the patient’s spine in detail.
 This helps doctors to determine the specific type of back care.

 Initial Back Care and Help for Lower Back Pain

-The health care provider will combine the following information from the patient to recommend the best course of back care plan to treat the condition:
+The health care provider will combine the following information from the patient to recommend the best course of the back care plan to treat the condition:

 – Physical exam